getify/Functional-Light-JS/ch2.md

 	}, false );
 ```

-In all these cases, the named function's name was a useful and reliable self-reference from inside itself.
+In all these cases, the named function's lexical name was a useful and reliable self-reference from inside itself.

 Moreover, even in simple cases with one-liner functions, naming them tends to make code more self-explanatory and thus easier to read for those who haven't read it before: